Jigglypuff: In anime

 In the Pokémon anime series, Jigglypuff is a recurring character who aspires to be a great singer after the inspiration of Ash and company.
 Unfortunately, most potential audiences fall asleep before the song finishes.
-Jigglypuff's singing can often prove problematic to the series' protagonists, as it causes all around to fall asleep.
+Jigglypuff's singing can often prove problematic to the series' protagonists, as it causes all who can hear it to fall asleep.
 It carries around a trademark marker, which it uses as a microphone due to its resemblance to such when it is capped.
 When it realizes those who have been subject to its song have fallen asleep, it angrily uses the marker to draw on their faces.
+Jigglypuff is voiced by Mika Kanai in the original Japanese release, while in the English dub, it was originally voiced by Rachael Lillis in the 4Kids Entertainment dub, later being replaced by Michele Knotz when The Pokémon Company International began dubbing the series.